 - (1) Within 90 days of the date of this letter, all addressees are requested to: - a.
 Submit the definitions of "unlikely," "highly unlikely," and "credible" in evaluating natural phenomena events in the ISA such as earthquakes, tornadoes, tornado missile impacts, floods, hurricanes, and other wind storms. - b.
 Submit a description of the licensee's safety assessment for the licensing and design basis natural phenomena events, including the following information: - i. likelihood and severity of the natural phenomena events, such as earthquakes, tornadoes, floods, hurricanes, and other wind storms - ii. accident sequences as a result of natural phenomena event impacts to facility structures and internal components - iii. assessment of the consequences for the accident sequences from item ii that result in intermediate and/or high consequence events - iv. items relied on for safety to prevent or mitigate the consequences of the events from items ii and iii - c.
-For facilities subject to 10 CFR Part 70, Subpart H requirements, submit a description of the results of the ISA review used to comply with 10 CFR 70.62(c), identifying the characteristics of the licensing and design basis natural phenomena events applicable to the site that evaluates possible changes in the methodology, likelihood, and severity of natural phenomena events with those used in the original design/evaluation of the facility. - d.
+For facilities subject to 10 CFR Part 70, Subpart H requirements, submit a description of the results of the ISA review used to comply with 10 CFR 70.62(c).
+This requested documentation should have identified the characteristics of the licensing and design basis natural phenomena events applicable to the site.
+Additionally, the documentation should have evaluated possible changes in the methodology, likelihood, and severity of natural phenomena events with those used in the original design, evaluation, and licensing of the facility. - d.
 Submit for staff review a summary of the results of any facility assessments or walk downs, if performed, to identify and address degraded, nonconforming, or unanalyzed conditions that can affect the performance of the facility under natural phenomena and have available for NRC inspection the documentation of the qualifications of the team.